Kliment Voroshilov: Early life

 In his published autobiography, Voroshilov described a childhood of extreme hardship, working from the age of six or seven, and receiving frequent beatings from wealthy peasants, which left him with a lifelong aversion to 'kulaks'.
 He grew up illiterate, until he was able to enroll in a newly opened school in a nearby village, at the age of 12, and received two years' schooling.
 During his school years, Voroshilov became a close friend and almost a member of the family of Semyon Ryzhkov.

 In 1896, he started work in a factory near his home village, where he led a strike in 1899.
-In 1903, he enrolled in a German owned factory in Luhansk (which was renamed Voroshilov during the Stalin era).
+In 1903, he enrolled in a German owned factory in Lugansk (which was renamed Voroshilov during the Stalin era).
 There, he joined the Bolsheviks, and acted as a strike leader during the 1905 revolution.
 In April 1906, he travelled to Stockholm for the Fourth Congress of the Russian Social Democratic Labour Party (RSDLP), using the provocative pseudonym 'Volodya Antimekov' or Anti-Menshevik.
 In Stockholm, he shared a room with the delegate from Georgia, Josif Dzhugashvili, later known as Stalin.